shervinazadi/shervinazadi.github.io/_my_tags/teaching.md

 description:
 ---

-Here you can fond the list of the courses and studios that I have designed and/or teached:
+Here you can fond the list of the courses and studios that I have designed and/or thaught: